Rob-Rizzo/Fracture-Segmentation/README.md

 Because we are interested in only the linear features, i.e. the fractures, using a ratio between the maximum axis length and the eccentricity values of the connected components, the code filters out the round-shaped features.

-The example attached uses a CT micrograph of a ceramics sample (kaolin matrix + quartz temper).
+The test image attached here is a CT micrograph of a ceramics sample (kaolin matrix + quartz temper).

 The main script calls two functions: